-(Signature of Witness)
+(Signature of Witness) (Date)

 Telephone Number(s):

-(Signature of Witness)
+(Signature of Witness) (Date)

-(Date)

 Telephone Number(s):

 (Note: Anyone selected as a health care agent in Part I may not be a witness.
-Also, at least one of the witnesses must be someone who will not knowingly inherit anything from the Declarant or otherwise knowingly gain a financial benefit from the Declarant's death.)
+Also, at least one of the witnesses must be someone who will not knowingly inherit anything from the Declarant or otherwise knowingly gain a financial benefit from the Declarant's death.
+Maryland law does not require this document to be notarized.)